jacksobh/LED_Controls/README.md

-For my Final project for ECE 387 I chose to create a internet connected lights.
+For my Final project for ECE 387 I chose to create internet connected lights.
 These are LED strip lights connected to a circuit board, which is then connected to an arduino and an ethernet shield.
+One can control the color of the lights as well as the brightness all through a webpage.
+This project also ulilizes a photoresister to apply stable ambient lighting for a room.